yukulehe/gazpar2mqtt/README.md

 - v0.6.x :
   - Implementation of a sqlite database
+  - Addition of converter factor from Grdf
-  - Calculation of aggregated consumptions at year, month and week level
+  - Calculation of aggregated consumptions  for calendar periods (year, month, week and day) and rolling periods (1 year, 1 month, 1 week)
   - Exponential wait between retries when the application failed to retrieve data
 - v0.5.x :
   - Hard redesign of the application after new GRDF website released on 23/11/2021 .
 Thanks to **echauvet** for his contribution.